-Once you and the vet have agreed that euthanasia is the only right decision, it’s time to plan for the procedure and afterwards.
-If at all possible, have them calculate the costs ahead of time and pay up front — the staff at the clinic are only human, and they don’t want to hand you a bill right after your dog has been put to sleep any more than you want to deal with paying it.
+Once you and the vet have agreed that euthanasia is the only right decision, it’s time to plan for the procedure and afterward.
+If at all possible, have them calculate the costs ahead of time and pay upfront — the staff at the clinic are only human, and they don’t want to hand you a bill right after your dog has been put to sleep any more than you want to deal with paying it.

 This is also the time to decide what should happen to your dog’s remains afterward.
 The options are mostly the same as with humans — burial or cremation.
 Organ donation for research or transplantation is also becoming a much more common option, as are less traditional methods.

 Once the arrangements have been made, the final decision is the time and location of the procedure.
 Some people prefer (and many vets will perform) euthanasia at the owner’s home so the dog can be in familiar surroundings.
 There’s also the question of whether the vet recommends doing the procedure immediately or waiting a few days.
 If you have the option of waiting, take the opportunity to break out the steak and sweet treats and give your dog a farewell party by letting her do all those things you’ve never let her do before.

 Finally, when you do schedule the procedure, ask your vet if you can make it the last appointment of the day — he or she will appreciate the gesture because neither one of you will feel like going back to work afterwards.